New hotel proposed for lot near Charleston's Citadel Mall

 Several other lodgings are located within about half a mile of the proposed site, including a TownePlace Suites, a Town and Country Inn and Suites and a Holiday Inn Express.

-Hotel density on the Charleston peninsula still greatly exceeds that of surrounding areas, but a couple of this year’s most significant hotel openings by room count are located in West Ashley.

-Directing new development to and around the Citadel Mall was one of the goals outlined in the West Ashley Master Plan, a revitalization outline for the area that was adopted about a year ago.
+Directing new development to and around the Citadel Mall was one of the goals described in the West Ashley Master Plan, an outline for revitalization that was adopted about a year ago.

 Though retailers like Sears and J.C.
 Penney recently closed their Citadel Mall locations, leaving large vacancies in the shopping center, those stores are being occupied by new developments.